ecoAPM/SimpleGPIO/README.md

 All of the above examples assume the default `Direct` power mode, where the positive terminal of the LED is connected to the GPIO pin, and the negative terminal is connected to the ground pin.

-If, instead, you want to supply constant power by, e.g. the `3v3` pin, and the have the GPIO pin supply (or does not supply) resistance, you can use the `Differential` power mode, where `PowerValue.On == Voltage.Low` and `PowerValue.Off == Voltage.High`:
+If, instead, you want to supply constant power by, e.g. the `3v3` pin, and the have the GPIO pin supply (or not supply) resistance, you can use the `Differential` power mode, where `PowerValue.On == Voltage.Low` and `PowerValue.Off == Voltage.High`:
 ```C#
 var yellowLED = pi.Pin18;
 yellowLED.PowerMode = PowerMode.Differential;